 In Addition to Being Safe, Botox is Remarkably Effective

 Medical science is never a “one size fits all” endeavor.
 Every patient requires individual consideration, so a treatment such as Botox may not be ideal for everyone.
 It is, however, remarkably versatile and wildly successful.
 It is estimated that less than one percent of recipients fail to experience the benefits of Botox, meaning that it has a success rate north of 99%.

 Given that glowing benchmark, it is also heartening to know that the formula takes effect rather quickly.
 Patients can witness results in as little as one day, but it may take up to three days for the full spectrum of benefits to manifest themselves.

 The Botox Expert

-Dr. William J. Binder is one of the world’s leading experts on Botox and, in fact, was the plastic surgeon who discovered the product’s applications for treating migraines.
+Dr. William J. Binder is one of the world’s leading experts on Botox, as mentioned previously in this article due to his pivotal role in bringing relief to migraine sufferers.
 He is based out of Los Angeles but, due to his expertise and experience, patients from around the country and even the world come to receive treatment from him.